RaghavSood/blog/_posts/2024-05-20-contributing-to-nixpkgs-basics.md

 FAIL    github.com/superfly/flyctl/internal/appconfig   0.355s
 {% endhighlight %}

 It turns out that [one of](https://github.com/superfly/flyctl/pull/3430) the changes between 0.2.52 and 0.2.55 added some tests that require network access.
-Since we're building in a sandboxed environment[^5], this isn't possible.
+Since we're building in a sandboxed environment.[[Derivations in `nixpkgs` are built in a sandbox with no network or filesystem access.
+Anything required by your program, such as dependencies (NPM packages, go modules, config files, etc.) must be explicitly provided. `buildGoModules` already provides a wrapper to download go moduels from the internet and pin them using `vendorHash`.
+However, if tests or other parts of the build process require network access, they will have to be skipped or patched to avoid it.::rmn]]

 We can fix this by disabling the tests. `buildGoModule` helpfully provides [a few options](https://github.com/NixOS/nixpkgs/blob/d616253e70a3476874d86974e9ef1d20629f6ab0/doc/languages-frameworks/go.section.md?plain=1#L255C21-L255C40) to remove tests from the checkPhase.

-Unfortunately, the test setup for go packages doesn't quite support the common `go test ./...` pattern, so we also need to override the `checkPhase` step[^6] of the build process.
+Unfortunately, the test setup for go packages doesn't quite support the common `go test ./...` pattern, so we also need to override the `checkPhase` step of the build process.[[A build consists of [multiple phases](https://nixos.org/manual/nixpkgs/stable/#sec-stdenv-phases).::lsn]]

 By disabling all of the `TestToTestMachineConfig` tests, we can get a successful build.